Melvin Pirchesky and Boustead Securities, LLC

 Securities Industry regulations require each member firm and its registered representatives to create and maintain a Business Continuity Plan (BCP) reasonably designed to meet

 their obligations to their clients.
-In accordance with these requirements, Monarch and Mel have designed a Business Continuity Plan to address varying possible situations in effort to minimize
+In accordance with these requirements, Boustead and Mel have designed a Business Continuity Plan to address varying possible situations in effort to minimize

 any service impact to Melís clients.